 Rule 4.2020 - Purchases over $20,000 - quotes must be sought from multiple vendors, be in writing, promote small and diverse businesses, and be maintained in the procurement file.

-Purchasing has implemented a new SharePoint requisition intake system that is currently available for your use.
-This new system now appears in your SharePoint Purchasing Dashboard.
+Reminder: The SharePoint requisition intake system is the only acceptable method to submit requisition documentation, contracts under $10,000, and Budget Officer approvals to the Purchasing Department.
 Please note that this does not replace the need to create a requisition in Colleague/Datatel, but it is a uniform way to submit backup documentation, provide crucial information to the Purchasing Office, and allows for Budget Officer approval through the SharePoint system instead of in Colleague/Datatel.

 Training sessions for this new submission process and on how to best utilize the Purchasing SharePoint Dashboard will be available monthly.